Assurant Life of Canada is becoming TruStage Life of Canada

 Depending on the particular policy and product, the policy may move into a Reduced Paid Up (RPU) status.
 It is best to contact our offices if affording your premiums becomes difficult.What if I change my mind after purchasing my policy?We offer a 30-day free-look period at the beginning of the prearranged funeral contract.
 If, for any reason, you choose not to continue the contract, you may cancel in the first 30 days and we will refund all the premiums paid.What if I die away from home?Whether you’re out of town or abroad when you die, Assurant Worldwide Travel Insurance (an optional add-on) provides coverage to ensure the return of your body to your designated funeral home.How can I apply?

-Visit our website and go to the Contact Us page where you can reach out to us and contact an Assurant Agent nearest to you.Can my premiums increase?No. Your premium amount will remain the same and cannot be increased.Can my coverage decrease or be terminated?No. As long as you continue to pay your premiums, your coverage will not decrease or be terminated.
+Visit our website and go to the Contact Us page where you can reach out to us and contact an Assurant Agent nearest to you.Can my premiums increase?No. Your premium amount will remain the same and cannot be increased.I live in Quebec.
+How can I find out the interest crediting my coverage?Can my coverage decrease or be terminated?No. As long as you continue to pay your premiums, your coverage will not decrease or be terminated.

 FUNERAL AND FINAL EXPENSE FAQsWhat’s the average cost of a funeral these days?Depending on the type of funeral being planned and where it will take place (expenses vary by province), the cost of a funeral can range anywhere from $5,000 to $15,000 – sometimes even more.
 It really depends on how simple or elaborate a send-off the deceased will be receiving.I’m young.
 Why should I worry about paying for my funeral or cremation now?Death is a given for all of us, as is the stress that our loved ones are subjected to when we die.
 If you want to have a say in your end of life plan, and/or if you want to spare your family from having to make important emotional and financial decisions during their time of grief, pre-planning makes sense.
 While it’s a smart thing to do at any age, there may be financial benefits to prefunding your funeral sooner versus later.I have life insurance.
 Won’t that help pay for my funeral or cremation when I die?